-When I purchased my first pair I continuously wore them with skinny jeans (denim or black).
-Now, my favorite way to wear OTK boots is with shorts, a skirt, or a mini dress!
-Ordinarily rocking a shorter hem during the chilly months isn’t too smart and leaves your bare legs to freeze, but with OTK boots you’re all set.
+Initially with my first pair, I paired with with skinny jeans (denim and black).
+Being that I am trying to stretch out my summer wear as long as possible, I prefer to pair my over the knee boots with shorts, a skirt, or a mini dress!
+Ordinarily wearing a shorter hem during the chilly months isn’t smart because it leaves your bare legs exposed, but with over the knee boots you’ll be great.
 Think of them like a warmer pair of tights!